HITTING THE ROAD FULL TIME!

 Our bills were kept as tight as we could and all these savings went into our separate account.
 OUR TRAVEL FUND!!

 We did a lap of Oz budget and figured that to do it comfortably we’d need about $50,000 for a 12 month trip.
 We were willing to work if needed to top up our savings.

-We had the sale of our house and we have met many people travelling on the funds from the sale of their house.
-For us, that wasn't an option.
+We had the money from the sale of our house and we have met many people travelling and using these funds, but for us this wasn’t an option!!
 We have kept this money aside for when we decide to settle and buy our family home.
 I don't think we could have done it knowing we’d come back with zero dollars.

 HAVING KIDS ON THE ROAD FULL TIME

 Travelling with three little kids can obviously have its moments.
 However, they are well adjusted to living on the road full time.
 They thrive on the ever changing destinations and constant adventure.
 From our time on the road we’ve seen many changes in our little ones and they've hit plenty of milestones.
 Travelling has boosted their confidence, learning and social interaction.
 There swimming is fantastic and they’ve developed resilient, outgoing personalities!
 I love that they're climbing trees, making sandcastles and playing with sticks and stones.
 It really is a fantastic lifestyle for them.
 As for our youngest she is now 3, having left when she was 6 months old, living in a caravan and travelling Oz is all she knows.
 She refuses to wear shoes, is forever filthy and purely loves being in the outdoors.

 Would we have it any other way??
 Hell No!!

 What child wouldn't love to be hanging out with mum, dad and their siblings.
 It’s a special time and goes by way to quick so I am very fortunate that we are able to relish in this time together.